Zhong Nanshan

 Zhong earned international fame for managing the SARS outbreak and was renowned for refuting the official line which downplayed the severity of the crisis.
 He was voted one of China's top 10 scientists in 2010.

 During the COVID-19 pandemic which was first identified in Wuhan, Hubei, Zhong was a leading advisor in managing the crisis, suggesting evidence-based control measures to contain the disease and sharing the successful treatment plan with the international community.
 He was named by Time as one of the 100 most influential people in the world in 2020.

 Early life and education

-Zhong was born on 20 October 1936 at the Central Hospital in Nanjing, though his family was from Fujian province.
+Zhong was born on 20 October 1936 at the Central Hospital in Nanjing，Because the hospital is located south of Zhongshan in Nanjing, his parents named it "Nanshan" according to the location of his birthplace., though his family was from Fujian province.
 He was educated at Beijing Medical University, where he finished his residency training in internal medicine.

+After graduating from university in 1960, Zhong Nanshan had few opportunities to participate in clinical medicine.
+He once taught medicine, worked as a worker, and edited the school newspaper until he was transferred back to the Affiliated Hospital of Guangzhou Medical College in 1971.

 Zhong completed further training at St Bartholomew's Hospital in London and the University of Edinburgh Medical School between 1979 and 1981, graduating from the University of Edinburgh Medical School with an MD in 1981.

 Career

+Zhong Nanshan was awarded the title of one of the first batch of national-level experts with outstanding contributions in 1984.
+Served as graduate tutor in 1985.In 1995, he became a doctoral supervisor.
+In May 1996, he was elected as an academician of the Chinese Academy of Engineering.
 Zhong became president of the Chinese Thoracic Society in 2000 and became president of the Chinese Medical Association in 2005.
 He is currently the director of the Guangzhou Institute of Respiratory Diseases and editor-in-chief of the Journal of Thoracic Disease.
 Zhong discovered the relationship between protein malnutrition and COPD and has developed a calibrated formula on energy consumption for patients with COPD.